2023 Hawaii wildfires: Concerns about preparedness

 A lack of adequate warning and preparation has also come into focus.
 Despite Hawaii's advanced integrated outdoor siren warning system, on Maui, 80 of these sirens, designed for tsunamis and other disasters, remained silent as the fires burned.
-The Hawaii Emergency Management Agency attributed the lack of activation to the fires' rapid progression and existing ground response coordination.
+The Hawaii Emergency Management Agency attributed this to the fires' rapid progression and existing ground response coordination.
 And while residents received other alerts, such as mobile phone notifications, the intensity and urgency of these messages were deemed insufficient.
 At least one analyst compared them unfavorably to high-priority tsunami warnings, suggesting a possible alarm fatigue among residents, where frequent, less urgent alerts can diminish the perceived significance of real threats.
 The administrator of the Maui County Emergency Management Agency, Herman Andaya, defended the decision not to activate the emergency sirens in an August 16 press conference; he argued that the outdoor sirens exist only on the coastline and are normally used to warn residents to flee tsunamis by heading to the mountainside, which would have sent them straight into the fire.
 Andaya resigned the next day effective immediately, citing health reasons.

 The Lahaina wildfires also exposed gaps in the state's wildfire preparedness.
 In a 2021 report, Hawaii officials ranked wildfire risk as "low" despite increasing fire acreage and dangers from drought and non-native grasses.
 The report criticized inadequate funding and lack of fire prevention strategies.
 Previous wildfires served as a warning, but risks were not adequately addressed.
 Hawaii's fire management budgets had not kept pace with growing threats, according to the Hawaii Wildfire Management Organization.
 Non-native, flammable grasses remained widespread, increasing fire risk.
 The climatologist Abby Frazier emphasized Hawaii's extreme wildfire vulnerability and called for more serious fire prevention efforts.
 The 2021 Maui County report had recommended fire hazard risk assessment and replacing non-native grasses, but it is unclear if these recommendations were implemented.

 A state official for the Hawaii Department of Land and Natural Resources delayed the request of the release of water by the West Maui Land Co. to protect its holdings until it was too late.
 In early September, it was reported that residents of numerous communities around the state of Hawaii had become deeply worried about the risk of losing their own homes to wildfires, after seeing how Lahaina had been so suddenly destroyed.